Board of Directors

 Joanne served Minnesota as its Lieutenant Governor from 1995-1999, during the Gov. Arne Carlson administration.
 A former state senator, she has also served as the chief education officer of the Minnesota Business Academy, providing fundraising support to the school.
 Born in Le Seur, Minnesota, she is married Robert R. Benson and has two children and six grandchildren.

-Elia Bruggeman is the Deputy Education Officer at Minneapolis Public Schools.
+Elia Bruggeman is the Special Assistant to the Commissioner at the Minnesota Department of Education.
 A professional educator and administrator with more than 30 years of experience in a variety of school settings, Elia served most recently as the Assistant Commissioner of Education at the Minnesota Department of Education.
 A teacher for 10 years in the St. James Public Schools, she has also been a professor at Minnesota State University-Mankato, Director of Student Services at Northwest Suburban Integration District, Academic Dean at Shattuck-St. Mary’s in Faribault, MN, and Principal of Sleepy Eye High School.
 Elia and her husband Mark have 4 children and 5 grandchildren.

 SUE BUDD , ISAIAH